KARWorkshop/KAR-Gecko-ASM/Rider/README.md

 - Kirby Air Surface ||

 - Respawn Like DD When Dead || respawns as if we were in destruction durby when killed

+- Enable CPU Stat Cheating For Players In CT || gives players cheated stats like the CPUs

+- Kirb And Machine Become Bigger Over Time || Kirb And Machine Become Bigger Over Time